muhib116/wooEasyLife/readme.txt

 - **Missing Orders**: Insights into abandoned and recovered orders to minimize revenue loss.
 - **Integration Tools**: Seamlessly connect with courier and SMS platforms for automation.

-**Woo Life Changer** transforms your WooCommerce store into an efficient, secure, and customer-friendly platform.
+**Woo Easy Life** transforms your WooCommerce store into an efficient, secure, and customer-friendly platform.
 Simplify your workflow, prevent fraud, and boost customer satisfaction all in one place.

 == Installation ==

 1. Upload the plugin to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure the plugin settings from the Woo Life Changer dashboard.
+3. Configure the plugin settings from the Woo Easy Life dashboard.

 == Frequently Asked Questions ==